Lighthouse Family: Comeback

 In November 2010, the duo announced they were reforming Lighthouse Family and did a full UK and Ireland tour, in February and March 2011.
 It was the first performance of Lighthouse Family in eight years.
 During an interview on breakfast TV show BBC Breakfast on 17 January 2011, Lighthouse Family revealed they had still been talking to each other during their time away, and that there was no current defined timescale for the release of a new album.
 However, Tucker mentioned during the interview that the duo had "pockets... full of songs".

-The duo had planned to release a new album called Blue Sky in Your Head on 3 May 2019, introduced by the single, "My Salvation", on 21 March; however, the album release was delayed until 5 July 2019.
-Blue Sky in Your Head is their first album in 18 years.
-Lighthouse Family have announced a multi-date UK tour commencing in November 2019.
+The duo had planned to release their fourth album, Blue Sky in Your Head, on 3 May 2019; introduced by the single, "My Salvation", on 21 March; however, the album release was delayed until 5 July 2019.
+Blue Sky in Your Head was their first album in 18 years.
+Lighthouse Family announced a multi-date UK tour commencing in November 2019.
 The album was supported with two sell-out UK tours.

 Tucker announced in June 2022 that the duo would no longer be performing together, as Baiyewu wished to focus on his solo career.